 If you want one place where you can compare the best prices on bikes, cycling gear, and clothing from many of the top stores in my rankings, click on Know’s Shop or the image below.

 Click on any store name to go to it

 |6||Mantel UK (3)||2||2||1||0||Superstore||UK/NL|

 |30||Tree Fort Bikes||1||1||1||1||Discounter||US|

-Don’t forget to use the store links you see in red for any cycling gear or kit purchases if you want to support the creation of more In The Know Cycling independent and in-depth reviews written for and by fellow road cycling enthusiasts.
+Don’t forget to use the store links you see in red for any cycling gear or kit purchases to support the creation of more In The Know Cycling independent and in-depth reviews written for and by fellow road cycling enthusiasts.

 Based on all I’ve learned from reading your comments and reviewing the results of an opinion poll I’ve run on the site about online stores, I developed four basic criteria about what matters to you to rate stores – Price, Satisfaction, Selection, and Support.
 Here’s an explanation of each and how I came up with the 0, 1 and 2 scores you see in the ratings above.

 We want to buy gear at stores that have the lowest net price.
 The net price includes the base price of the product, additional shipping cost if the store charges them, and any taxes that are included in the price.

 The stores are rated on Net Price as follows: